AndyLandy/MakeMP3/README.txt

 =======================

-The cue-sheet file format originated in CDRWIN as a way of representing the structure of an audio CD or CD-ROM independently from the data itself.
+The cue-sheet file format originated in CDRWIN as a way of representing the structure of an audio CD or CD-ROM independently of the data itself.
 The format encapsulates both the important track information from an audio CD's table of contents (TOC) and certain subcode-embedded metadata such as index marks and CD-Text.